joaom2a0r0i1a/UAV_3D_reconstruction/README.md

 ### 3. Install [Voxblox](https://github.com/ethz-asl/voxblox)

-This project uses a **modified version of Voxblox**, that support:
-- Freespace pointcloud integration in static environments (without deletion of existing surfaces).
-- Centralized Multi-robot mapping.
+By default, the project works with the **standard [Voxblox](https://github.com/ethz-asl/voxblox)** installation.
+Follow the installation steps [here](https://voxblox.readthedocs.io/en/latest/pages/Installation.html).

+If you plan to use the **multi-robot version** of these planners, you must instead install a **modified version of Voxblox** that supports centralized multi-robot mapping.

-Clone and build the customized Voxblox used in this project from [here](https://github.com/joaom2a0r0i1a/feature-centralized_multi_robot_voxblox), following the same installation steps as in the official [Voxblox instructions](https://voxblox.readthedocs.io/en/latest/pages/Installation.html).
+To install the customized version, clone and build it from [here](https://github.com/joaom2a0r0i1a/feature-centralized_multi_robot_voxblox), following the same installation steps as in the official [Voxblox instructions](https://voxblox.readthedocs.io/en/latest/pages/Installation.html).

 ## Repository Installation